Tricia Cotham: Career

 In early 2023, Cotham voted to codify the abortion-related Roe v.
 Wade decision into state law.

 On April 4, 2023, WRAL-TV reported that Cotham had changed her party registration from Democratic to Republican.
 On April 5, 2023, Cotham announced that she had left the Democratic Party and joined the Republican Party.
 Cotham's move gave House Republicans a veto-proof majority that allowed them to pass legislation without negotiating with North Carolina's Democratic governor, Roy Cooper.
 Cotham stated that fellow Democrats had criticized her on Twitter, called her names, and had been "coming after [her] family, coming after [her] children".
 She also said the turning point was a situation in which she was hounded for using the American flag on social media and on her vehicles.
 In another interview, she said "she felt bullied by Democrats and wanted to switch to a party that felt more welcoming".

 In May 2023, Cotham voted in favor of a ban on abortions after 12 weeks of pregnancy.
 Cotham's deciding vote enabled Republicans to override Gov. Cooper's veto and enact the legislation.
 North Carolina Rep. Wesley Harris accused Cotham of having lied to the voters, Alexis McGill Johnson of Planned Parenthood admonished Cotham, and former aides spoke out against her "abortion betrayal".
 As well as her colleagues, many of Cotham’s constituents have expressed feelings of betrayal from her party switch.

 Personal life and family

 Cotham's mother, Pat Cotham, was elected to the Democratic National Committee in 2010.
 Pat Cotham served as a member of the Mecklenburg County Board of Commissioners from 2012 until 2024.
+Cotham's father, John Cotham, was CEO of Carolina Industrial Trucks in 2024.
+He has had a long legal association with Republican US Rep. Tim Moore and has donated to his campaigns.

 Tricia Cotham married state Democratic Party chair Jerry Meek in late 2008.